- D.S. (Ph.D.), Osaka University, 1972

 - B.S., Osaka University, 1967

 The objective of our research is to gain insights into the mechanics of cellular processes that impact the genomic structure and the heritance of the genetic material by progenies of proliferating cells.
-We have studied mechanisms of reactions that impact the stability of the linear organization of the genome.
-In recent years, we have focused our attention to understand the mechanisms of bacterial cellular processes that ensure replicated copies of chromosomes are partitioned into two dividing daughter cells.
+Previously, we have studied mechanisms of DNA rearrangement reactions that impact the stability of the linear organization of the genome.
+More recently, we have focused our attention to understand the mechanisms of bacterial cellular processes that ensure replicated copies of chromosomes are partitioned into two dividing daughter cells.

 Chromosome segregation and cell division in bacteria